bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-22-newsletter.md

   sending of [multipath payments][topic multipath payments]---payments
   which are split into several parts, with each part routed using a different path.
-In brief, the algorithm C-Lightning uses splits a payment into parts approximately 0.0001 BTC in value (each part having its amount randomly fuzzed by plus or minus 10%).
-If any sent part fails, that part is split into two parts (roughly in half, plus or minus 10%) and the two parts are resent.
+In brief, the algorithm C-Lightning uses splits a payment into parts of approximately 0.0001 BTC in value (each part having its amount randomly fuzzed by plus or minus 10%).
+If any sent part fails, that part is split into two parts (roughly in half, plus or minus 10%) and the two parts are re-sent.
 The PR additionally adds a `disable-mpp` configuration option that will prevent sending any multipath payments; a parameter of the same name is also added to the `pay` command to disable sending a multipath payment for that